 4) How Important Are Reliability and Support?

 Every piece of mechanical equipment needs to be maintained, and everything eventually wears out.
 Most autoclave manufacturers offer both routine service and ongoing service contracts.
-It’s wise to chose an autoclave that relies on few or no proprietary parts, as these can prove both expensive and slow to arrive.
+It makes sense to choose an autoclave that relies on few or no proprietary parts, as these can prove both expensive and slow to arrive.

 Build quality may also be a concern.
 Many lab sterilizers are “proudly made in Germany” or “made in the USA”—but from components sourced from throughout the developing world.
 In most instances this is just fine.
 The vast bulk of microelectronics are manufactured overseas.
 But it is worth thinking twice about the sourcing of the pressure vessel.
 Using third-party fabricators makes it exceptionally difficult to exercise the sort of quality control necessary to meet ASME and other pressure vessel standards.

 For this reason, Priorclave North America also advises avoiding most refurbished autoclaves.
-It’s exceptionally difficult to fully assess the integrity of a used pressure vessel without a complete understanding of the production process for that vessel and its use history.
+It’s challenging to assess the integrity of a used pressure vessel without a complete understanding of the production process for that vessel and its use history.

 Priorclave North America has made reliability and ongoing customer support a high priority.
 Every autoclave we ship is backed by a 36-month parts-and-labor warranty, with an unparalleled 20-year guarantee on every one of our lab autoclave ASME-stamped pressure chambers (each of which is fabricated by hand in our London, UK facility, and tested to 1.5 times its maximum working pressure).
 We offer training sessions customized to your staff, facility, and tasks, and ongoing free lifetime 24/7 technical support on every unit.